amoncusir/docker-supervisord/README.md

 Extended image from Alpine image ([See in Github](https://github.com/alpinelinux/docker-alpine)) with [Supervisord](http://supervisord.org/) as entrypoint.

-This build, delegate to Docker the live-cycle of your applications using the event listener [Kill Supervisord](https://github.com/amoncusir/kill_supervisord).
+This build delegates to Docker the live-cycle of your applications using the event listener [Kill Supervisord](https://github.com/amoncusir/kill_supervisord).

 > NOTE: Supervisord run as PID 1